ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-14-multi-stage-builds/README.md

 }
 ```

 - Create a Dockerfile as below.
-The following Dockerfile has two separate stages: one for creating a java class, and another where we copy the class into.
+The following Dockerfile has two separate stages: one for creating a Java class, and another where we copy the class into.

 ```Dockerfile
 FROM openjdk:11-jdk-slim AS builder